“Right to Know” Information

 MCC student achievement data

 The 150% (three-year) graduation rate is also reported via IPEDS.
-For Marshalltown Community College students who first entered, full-time in the fall 2012, 23 percent graduated within 150 percent of normal completion time.
-The transfer rate for the fall 2012 cohort was 23 percent.
-Student athletes that first entered on a full-time basis during fall 2012 had a graduation rate 51 percent.
+For Marshalltown Community College students who first entered, full-time in the fall 2013, 35 percent graduated within 150 percent of normal completion time.
+The transfer rate for the fall 2013 cohort was 14 percent.
+Student athletes who first entered on a full-time basis during fall 2013 had a graduation rate of 60 percent.

 Campus safety and security